kleene-project/docs/get-started/05_nullfs_mounts.md

 ## Run your app in a development container

-The following steps describe how to run a development container does the following:
+The following steps describe how to run a development container that does the following:

 - Nullfs-mount our source code stored on the host in `/home/jane/getting-started/app`, into the container.
 - Install all dependencies